esphome/esphome-docs/cookbook/lvgl.rst

 Semicircle gauge
 ----------------

-A gauge similar to what Home Assistant shows in the Energy Dashboard can accomplished with :ref:`lvgl-wgt-mtr` and :ref:`lvgl-wgt-lbl` widgets:
+A gauge similar to what Home Assistant shows in the Energy Dashboard can accomplished with :ref:`lvgl-widget-meter` and :ref:`lvgl-widget-label` widgets:

 .. figure:: images/lvgl_cook_gauge.png
     :align: center

-The trick here is to have a parent :ref:`lvgl-wgt-obj` which contains the other widgets as children.
-We place a :ref:`lvgl-wgt-mtr` in the middle, which is made from an indicator ``line`` and two ``arc`` widgets.
-We use another, smaller :ref:`lvgl-wgt-obj` on top of it to hide the indicator's central parts and place some :ref:`lvgl-wgt-lbl` widgets to display numeric information:
+The trick here is to have a parent :ref:`lvgl-widget-obj` which contains the other widgets as children.
+We place a :ref:`lvgl-widget-meter` in the middle, which is made from an indicator ``line`` and two ``arc`` widgets.
+We use another, smaller :ref:`lvgl-widget-obj` on top of it to hide the indicator's central parts and place some :ref:`lvgl-widget-label` widgets to display numeric information:

 .. code-block:: yaml